-Workload automation is an important category of automation that gives organizations the control and visibility necessary to operate today’s dynamic data centers.
-Automating business process workloads is essential to complex data centers, because it helps them operate more efficiently and reliably.
+Workload scheduling is an important category of IT operations management that gives organizations the control and visibility necessary to operate today’s dynamic data centers.
+Automation of business process workloads is essential to complex data centers because it helps them operate more efficiently and reliably.
 Cisco® Tidal Enterprise Scheduler (TES) is the industry-standard workload automation (WLA) solution, transparently automating critical scheduled and event-based interdependent business processes.

 Features and Benefits